Article updated January 20, 2025

 4. Lack of Expertise

-5. Insider Threats
+5. Insider Threats to Data Security in Small Business

-6. Ethical Challenges
+6. Ethical Challenges are Real with AI

-Emerging AI threats SMBs need to know
+Emerging AI threats Small Businesses Need to Know

 In the last 18 months, new AI-related risks have emerged, including: